 Activists aren’t angry, they reasonably object to unjust circumstances that they understand all too well.

-Image borrowed from Jamie Keiles at Teenagerie, who is a high sensitivity individual.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Image borrowed from Jamie Keiles at Teenagerie, who is a high sensitivity individual.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.